 In their second semester, CWRU PA students begin pre-clinical clerkships (PCC).
-Students are placed in clinical sites in the community for one half-day a week where they practice their clinical skills, acclimate to the clinical environment and build confidence in approaching patients.
+Students are placed in clinical sites in the community where they practice their clinical skills, acclimate to the clinical environment and build confidence in approaching patients.
 It also serves as an early critical-thinking activity.

 The focus of the pre-clinical clerkship experience is to refine the student’s basic clinical skills of eliciting a medical history, performing a physical exam, making an oral presentation and medical documentation.
 There is also a strong emphasis placed on communication skills and professionalism.